Breezi

 Breezi is a web design application that allows users to create, design, and manage a website online, without any coding experience.
-The Design, layout customization, and content management are integrated into one visual editor.
+The design, layout customization, and content management system are integrated into one visual editor.

 Breezi originally targeted designers during its beta rollout, but since then has been redesigned for a broader audience, including small business owners, web designers and developers, and individuals with varying levels of technology expertise.

 History

 Breezi was created by Freshout, a San Francisco Bay Area digital agency.
 Breezi was developed as an expansion of another of the company's products, a 2008 WordPress content management plugin called Flutter.

 By 2013, Flutter had garnered over 150,000 downloads by the WordPress community; the decision was made in late 2009 to cease development on Flutter, and start from scratch building what would become Breezi.

 Breezi launched its beta version in March 2012 as an integrated platform enabling users to create, design, and launch a website, with complete control over the look and feel of the site.
 It has been well received by the technology and design news media.
 As of September 2012, over 30,000 websites have been created with Breezi.